mallory/nomcom-gender-representation/draft-knodel-nomcom-gender-representation.md

 The IETF considers influence and weaknesses in nomcom selection in [RFC8713].
 Likewise, gender diversity in IETF leadership should be considered a community strengthening exercise insofar as gender diversity has been shown to lead to more productivity, creativity and reinforces a culture of respect and value for all participants.
 If we consider the nomcom as a "team", it will itself benefit from having more gender diversity among its voting members.

-To address gender representation in the IETF nomcom, we need only ensure that all voting members are not of the same gender.
+To address gender representation in the IETF nomcom, at a minimum we can ensure that all voting members are not of the same gender.
 All attempts to ensure gender representation in the nomcom should include:
     a. increase participation in the community from women and non-binary individuals so that the eligible pool is more gender diverse.
     b. encourage eligible women and non-binary members of the community to accept selection to the nomcom.